hhawley/Voltage-noise-generator/README.md

 mingw32-make.exe
 ```
 Make sure MinGW is in the PATH variable.

+There is only one prerequisite if using on Linux and OpenMP is that the GNU GCC compiler version has to be great than 6.0.
+Otherwise, the conflicting `#pragma` can be removed and it will compile.

 ## Usage
 To run the program just type in the console: